 With a letter of recommendation for graduate school, the most important point is they have to be taken from people who know you professionally.
 You don’t want to take this letter of recommendation from peers or people who know you personally.

 When we say that these people have to know you professionally, it could be someone at your workplace – a senior preferably or an immediate supervisor.
 It could be a project guide, academic faculty or an HoD – any of these work well.

 Another aspect that’s important for your letter of recommendation is that it should feature a good balance between your strengths and weaknesses.
 Weaknesses that you have tried to overcome over a period of time and that has been observed by the recommender.

-On an average, when you’re applying for a Masters or a Phd program you would require three such letters of recommendation.
-So you’ll have to identify these three people who can give you these letters of recommendation .
-You could start by shortlisting five or six people and then choosing from among them.
+When it comes to LoR’s, asking for one can seem daunting.
+On an average, when you’re applying for a Masters or a Phd program, you will require three such letters of recommendation.
+So you’ll have to identify these three people who can give you the letters of recommendation you need.

-Now how do you actually choose?
-When looking for the best recommender, the most important aspect to keep in mind is that the recommendation letter should add value to your application in terms of the relevancy of the program that you’re applying to.
+When looking for the best recommender, the most important aspect to keep in mind is that the recommendation letter should add value to your application to graduate school in terms of the relevancy of the program that you’re applying to.

 For example if you’re applying to a robotics course, then the recommender should have actually interacted with you in the field of robotics.
-Only then does it becomes a good, strong letter of recommendation .
-This is how you want to select your recommenders.
+Only then does it becomes a good, strong letter of recommendation.

 Now let’s also understand some other points.There are about five or six very important points that you need to keep in mind before you actually get the recommenders on board.

 When you start drafting this letter of recommendation, be very sure to mention the duration and the context of your interaction with this person who is going to be your recommender here.